 I made these at CSC last night and we preferred a less sweet version that put the sugar in the topping, which is how I wrote up the recipe, but you have options!
 For an alternative, try adding orange juice and sugar into the mash, you really can’t go wrong (see notes for ideas).

-(Once you get these tubers roasted you’ll want to eat them straight off the pan, which is not a bad idea.
+Once you get these sweet potatoes roasted you’ll want to eat them straight off the pan, which is not a bad idea.
 Melissa Clark from the New York Times tops hers with horseradish compound butter, which looks pretty tasty!
 Just remember that sweet potatoes can play all year long, not just at Thanksgiving.
-Try one with a scoop of black bean chili!)
+Try one with a scoop of black bean chili.

 - Roast the yams in advance and store them in the fridge until you’re ready to proceed with mashing.
 I usually put the yams in the oven when I’m baking something else, maybe a night or two before I want to make this dish.

-- More dessert-like version: Add to sweet potato mash: juice of 1 tangerine or ½ orange, 2 Tablespoons brown sugar (or maple syrup or honey), ½ tsp. vanilla, ½ tsp. cinnamon, ¼ tsp. ground nutmeg, ¼ tsp. ground allspice, ⅛ tsp. ground cloves.
-Top and bake same as above.
+- For a sweeter version, add to the sweet potato mash: juice of 1 tangerine or ½ orange, 2 Tablespoons brown sugar (or maple syrup or honey), ½ tsp. vanilla, ½ tsp. cinnamon, ¼ tsp. ground nutmeg, ¼ tsp. ground allspice, ⅛ tsp. ground cloves.
+Top and bake as in recipe.